We are looking to recruit talented and dedicated scientists. If you are interested in working in the Fuchter group then please get in touch via email.

 *Current open PhD positions:

-PhD position: The synthesis and study of chiral materials for circularly polarised OLEDs
+PhD position: The synthesis and study of chiral materials and devices for circularly polarised OLEDs